notiz-dev/notiz/content/blog/angular-with-tailwindcss.md

 ### Update postcss-loader from 3.x to 4.x

 [postcss-loader](https://github.com/webpack-contrib/postcss-loader) has new [breaking changes](https://github.com/webpack-contrib/postcss-loader/blob/master/CHANGELOG.md#-breaking-changes) when updating from version 3.x to 4.x.
-Huge thanks to [@phileagleson](https://github.com/notiz-dev/notiz/issues/111#issuecomment-689249664) :clap: who pointed out that options for Postcss have moved to the `postcssOptions`.
+Huge thanks to [@phileagleson](https://github.com/notiz-dev/notiz/issues/111#issuecomment-689249664) :clap: who pointed out that options for PostCSS have moved to the `postcssOptions`.
 Therefore, update your `webpack.config.js` as follows when updating to `postcss-loader@4.x`

 <div shortcode="code" tabs="webpack.config.js">